Family in Vantaa

 E-mail: turvatalo.vantaa(at)redcross.fi

-If you suspect that a child or young person needs help from Child Welfare (lastensuojelu), contact a social worker.
+If you suspect that a child or young person needs help from Child Welfare (lastensuojelu), contact emergency child welfare services.

 Emergency services for families with children and child welfare